Thomas Young (scientist): Religious views

 Though he sometimes dealt with religious topics of history in Egypt and wrote about the history of Christianity in Nubia, not much is known about Young's personal religious views.
-On George Peacock's account, Young never spoke to him about morals, metaphysics or religion, though according to Young's wife, his attitudes showed that "his Quaker upbringing had strongly influenced his religious practices."
+In George Peacock's account, Young never spoke to him about morals, metaphysics, or religion, though according to Young's wife, his attitudes showed that "his Quaker upbringing had strongly influenced his religious practices."
 Authoritative sources have described Young in terms of a cultural Christian Quaker.

 Hudson Gurney informed that before his marriage, Young had to join the Church of England, and was baptized later.
 Gurney stated that Young "retained a good deal of his old creed, and carried to his scriptural studies his habit of inquisition of languages and manners," rather than the habit of proselytism.
-Yet, the day before his death, Young participated in religious sacraments; as reported in David Brewster's Edinburgh Journal of Science: "After some information concerning his affairs, and some instructions concerning the hierographical papers in his hands, he said that, perfectly aware of his situation, he had taken the sacraments of the church on the day preceding.
+Yet, the day before his death, Young participated in religious sacraments; as reported in David Brewster's Edinburgh Journal of Science:

+"After some information concerning his affairs, and some instructions concerning the hierographical papers in his hands, he said that, perfectly aware of his situation, he had taken the sacraments of the church on the day preceding.
 His religious sentiments were by himself stated to be liberal, though orthodox.
 He had extensively studied the Scriptures, of which the precepts were deeply impressed upon his mind from his earliest years; and he evidenced the faith which he professed; in an unbending course of usefulness and rectitude."

 Research

 Wave theory of light

-In Young's own judgment, of his many achievements the most important was to establish the wave theory of light set out by Christiaan Huygens in his Treatise on Light (1690).
+In Young's own judgement, of his many achievements the most important was to establish the wave theory of light set out by Christiaan Huygens in his Treatise on Light (1690).
 To do so, he had to overcome the century-old view, expressed in the venerable Newton's Opticks, that light is a particle.
-In the early 19th century Young put forth a number of theoretical reasons supporting the wave theory of light, and he developed two enduring demonstrations to support this viewpoint.
-With the ripple tank he demonstrated the idea of interference in the context of water waves.
+In the early 19th century, Young put forth a number of theoretical reasons supporting the wave theory of light, and he developed two enduring demonstrations to support this viewpoint.
+With the ripple tank, he demonstrated the idea of interference in the context of water waves.
 With additional experiments, including the predecessor of the double-slit experiment, he demonstrated interference in the context of light as a wave.
+Young also used his data from this experiment to calculate the wavelengths of different colors of light, coming very close to modern values.

+I found that six of the brightest red fringes, nearly at equal distances, occupied the whole of that image.
+The breadth of the aperture was 66/1000, and its distance from the hair 8/10 of an inch; the diameter of the hair was less than 1/600 of an inch; as nearly as I could ascertain, it was 1/600.
+Hence, we have 11/1000 for the deviation of the first red fringe at the distance of 8/10 and, as 8/10:11/1000::1/600:11/48000 or 1/436436 for the difference of the routes of the red light where it was most intense.